ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Plugin and Macros/Macros/Samples/Generate word definitions/index.md

 ## Description

-Generate definitions for your words in your document.
+Generate definitions for your words in your document using API Ninjas' Dictionary API.
+Requires an API key.

 <!-- This code snippet is shown in the screenshot. -->